-What if you have a magic spice and just by adding to dish it intensifies flavor, aroma and taste 10 times better?
-Yes this is it.
+What if you have a magic spice and just by adding to dish it intensifies flavor, aroma, and taste 10 times better?
+Yes, this is it.
 Soy sauce. wasabi, green, red sauces are great condiments which boosts flavor and taste.
 But finding naturally brewed, no chemical soy sauce is hard.
 Chemical soy sauce is commonly available and is cheaper.
-It is made with quick process, usually within days.
-It is made of soy protein, corn syrup and caramel.
-It doesn’t have natural flavor as naturally fermented sauce.
+It is made with a quick process, usually within days.
+It is made of soy protein, corn syrup, and caramel.
+It doesn’t have natural flavor as the naturally fermented sauce.
 Chemical soy sauce is super salty.
 Authentic wasabi?
-Whats called wasabi in stores and restaurants is green color, corn starch added horse-radish.
+Whats called wasabi in stores and restaurants is a green color, corn starch added horse-radish.
 It has no wasabi in it.

-Another flavor boosting condiments – green and red sauces are full of chemicals, colors.
+Other flavor-boosting condiments – green and red sauces are full of chemicals, colors.
 More over, we are adding chemical filled sauces to packaged noodles.
-Packaged noodles already carries enough preservatives.
-For those who wants to make all-natural chemical-free meal, options are low.
+Packaged noodles already carry enough preservatives.
+For those who want to make an all-natural chemical-free meal, options are low.
 I, as an All-natural blogger, I can help you here.

 This is a gluten-free, vegan, vegetarian, nut-free, high protein, low-calorie, all-natural spice powder.
-Easy to make and store for months in pantry.
+Easy to make and store for months in the pantry.
 All-natural cooking is necessarily not time-consuming.
 You just have to be organized and disciplined.
-There are several ways, all-natural recipes still are easy and saves a lot of cooking time.
+There are several ways, all-natural recipes still are easy and save a lot of cooking time.
 This spice powder is an example.
-Add to any stir-fry’s, lentils, noodles, pasta or gravy’s and instantly it enhances flavor, aroma and taste.
+Add to any stir-fry’s, lentils, noodles, pasta or gravy’s and instantly it enhances flavor, aroma, and taste.

-This powder is ancient Asian south Indian cooking technique.
+This powder is an ancient Asian south Indian cooking technique.
 Hell of cut.
-Ancient indians all-natural techniques are still carried in India.
-While western culture spreading widely in India, pantry and frozen processed foods enter super markets rapidly.
+Ancient Indians all-natural techniques are still carried in India.
+While western culture spreading widely in India, pantry and frozen processed foods enter supermarkets rapidly.
 People are looking for more easy ways of cooking.

 For a few recipes using this spice go here.